 So which medical conditions can qualify you for monthly SSI or SSDI benefits in Arkansas?
 Our legal team has assembled this guide to help you understand how each disability is evaluated by the SSA.
 Simply click on your condition below to get started.

-To schedule a private legal consultation with an experienced disability lawyer, call the Law Practice of Ken Kieklak at (479) 316-0438, or contact us online today.
+To schedule a free, private legal consultation with one of our experienced disability lawyers, call the Law Practice of Ken Kieklak at (479) 316-0438, or contact us online today.

 Other Conditions that May Qualify You for Monthly Disability Benefits